 Our argument is not that EMIS systems are pointless or totally irrelevant.
 The accounting of keeping track of desks (and other thin inputs) and their allocation across classrooms and schools is a necessary and routine part of what any organization does.
-And perhaps EMIS can provide some modest efficiency gains in the management of thin inputs and in the expansion of enrollments.
-But since education is at its heart a "thick" activity EMIS and other ICT driven accounting driven tools are unlikely to lead to improved learning outcomes.
+And perhaps EMIS can provide some modest efficiency gains in the management of thin inputs and in the expansion of enrollments (though they are clearly not a necessary condition).
+But since education, teaching and learning, is at its heart a "thick" activity EMIS and other ICT driven accounting driven tools are unlikely to lead to improved learning outcomes.

-Section III.
-Accounting-based Accountability and ICT, as Seen through Historic Evidence on Education Systems Improvement
+Section III: Accounting-based Accountability and ICT, as Seen Through Historic Evidence on Education Systems Improvement

-We believe that Accountability ICT is unlikely to lead to large improvements in accountability and thus system performance.
+We believe that Accountability ICT is unlikely to be transformative, and that governance constraints which accounting-based accountability (and thus Accountability ICT) are unlikely to improve.
 But we could, of course, be wrong.
 We could be wrong in the sense that we are directly wrong about Accountability ICT: that is, greater use of Accountability ICT may improve performance.
-This might be because accounting-based accountability improves performance; it could be because Accountability ICT provides data that strengthens account-based accountability, not just accounting-based accountability; it could be something entirely different, because we misunderstand the causal channels entirely via which Accountability ICT operates.
+This might be because accounting-based accountability improves performance; it could be because Accountability ICT provides data that strengthens account-based accountability, not just accounting-based accountability; it could be something entirely different, because we misunderstand the causal channels entirely of Accountability ICT.

-We could also be wrong in that technology penetration could also lead to substantial improvements in education system performance but not via improvements in accountability.
+We could also be wrong in that technology penetration could also lead to substantial improvements in education system performance not via accountability, but in spite of it.
 That is, ICT could assist as a productive input.
 Productivity gains that result from improvements of the technology in the production process itself (e.g. the invention of new superior inputs or processes) need not work via improved accountability.
-Putting technology into classrooms (e.g. giving each child a laptop) may directly enhance the student experience, producing better results through a channel largely unrelated to governance and accountability concerns.
+Putting technology into classrooms (e.g.

+giving each child a laptop) may directly enhance the student experience, producing better results through a channel largely unrelated to governance and accountability concerns.
 While we think there are lovely cases of technology enhancing education, our view is these are unlikely to be transformative at the systems level, as they are likely to abut governance constraints that limit the scope of their impact.
-But, again, we could be wrong.

 If we are wrong in either of the senses above, then ICT penetration ought be linked to improvements in education system performance.
 If ICT penetration improves performance, we can presume that either 1) current accountability and governance arrangements are not the primary binding constraints (that within current governance equilibria, improved technical processes can lead to better results) or 2) that Accountability ICT can directly address governance problems, shifting "out" the constraints and thus leading to better performance.
-If, however, ICT growth is not associated with improvements, this is suggestive of the need to focus on non-logistical, non-contractible governance arrangements-and on something other than the accounting-based accountability that ICT can strengthen-in education systems improvement.
+If, however, ICT growth is not associated with improvements, this is suggestive of the need to focus on non-logistical, non-contractible governance arrangements - and on something other than the accounting-based accountability that ICT can strengthen - in education systems improvement.